al1-catz/Comfuzzle/README.md

 food u could bribe me with (this is a joke) (⁠.⁠ ⁠❛⁠ ⁠ᴗ⁠ ⁠❛⁠.⁠) ``

-icecream / pancakes / chips / noodles / cake / sour candy / smoothies / pies / waffles / milkdhakes /
+icecream / pancakes / chips / noodles / cake / sour candy / smoothies / pies / waffles / milkshakes / coffe

 i like drinking more then eating sometimes, i absolutely love water <3